ramindardatabee/portfolio/README.md

 ##  🎯  Data Analyst | Business Intelligence Enthusiast | Problem Solver
  I’m passionate about transforming data into actionable insights that drive smarter business decisions.
 With a strong background in    mathematics, logistics operations, and business analytics, I use data to improve processes, optimize performance, and support strategy development.
 # 🧩 About Me
-  💼 Currently working as a Data Analyst (Operations Analyst) at DHL Express Canada, leveraging analytics to enhance operational efficiency.
+  💼 Currently working as a Data Analyst (Operations Analyst) at DHL Express Canada, leveraging analytics to enhance operational efficiency.<br>

   🎓 Applied Data Analytics Certificate from British Columbia Institude of Techenology and Master in Mathematics from Allahabad University.